Spine-Biomechanics-Group-Alkalay-Lab/Spine-Muscle-Segmenter/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See [LICENSE.txt](LICENSE.txt) for details.

 ---